endail/hx711/README.md

 ### SimpleHX711( int dataPin, int clockPin, Value refUnit = 1, Value offset = 0, Rate rate = Rate::HZ_10 )

 - **data pin**: Raspberry Pi pin which connects to the HX711 module's data interface.
 Use [GPIO](https://pinout.xyz/) pin numbering.
+You do not need to use the I2C or SPI pins.
 Any pin capable of input may be used.

 - **clock pin**: Raspberry Pi pin which connects to the HX711 module's clock interface.
 Use [GPIO](https://pinout.xyz/) pin numbering.
+You do not need to use the I2C or SPI pins.
 Any pin capable of output may be used.

 - **reference unit**: load cell's reference unit.
 Find this value with the calibration program above, otherwise set it to 1.